 - Unpleasant odors

-- Increased risk of exposure to allergens and toxic particles contained in ashes
+- Increased risk of exposure to allergens and particles from the ashes

 It is recommended at the end of the heating season to thoroughly clean the inside of your fireplace of all ash, vacuum it, wash the glass door, and wipe down the outside of the fireplace to remove all debris.
 This will keep your fireplace in good shape and prevent leftover ash from attracting moisture that can damage your fireplace.

-Cleaning out your fireplace can be messy and can cost a lot if you hire someone else to do it for you.
-It can be worthwhile to clean the ashes out of the fireplace yourself, especially if you plan on reusing the ashes for other things.
-You probably want to complete this task without creating a huge mess.
-Luckily, that is not too difficult.
+Cleaning out your fireplace can be messy and is not practical to hire someone to do it for you.
+Sometimes, it’s worthwhile to clean the ashes out of the fireplace yourself, especially if you plan on reusing the ashes for other things.

 The task is significantly easier when you make sure you have everything you need beforehand.
 Have all of the following items handy before you get started: